Are You Asking These FAFSA Questions?

 Any student with divorced or separated parents will need to determine his or her custodial parent, defined as the parent with whom the student has lived the most over the previous 12 months.
 If the student has lived with both parents equally, the student should select the parent who has provided the most financial support.
 If that support comes out even, the student should simply select one parent as the custodial parent.
 Only the custodial parent (and the custodial parent's current spouse, if there is one) will complete the FAFSA.
 The other parent, defined as the noncustodial parent, will not be included on the FAFSA at all.
 Keep in mind that the CSS ProfileTM, another application in the financial aid process, often does require information from the noncustodial parent.

 What's an asset?

 You've probably heard that you'll need to report your assets on the FAFSA.
 Assets include the value of any cash, savings or checking accounts, and any investments, such as real estate besides the primary home, trust funds, UGMA & UTMA accounts, college savings accounts, money market and mutual funds, CDs, stocks and stock options, and bonds.
 You should not report on the FAFSA your primary home, the value of your retirement accounts, or life insurance.

 Is unemployment reported on the FAFSA?
 And can I receive both unemployment and financial aid?

-Your unemployment compensation will be included in your Adjusted Gross Income on your federal income tax return, so you'll end up reporting it just as you would report your salary on the FAFSA in the taxable income section.
-Individuals with unemployment compensation often have differing levels of income from year to year, due to working one year and not working the next.
+More generally, individuals with unemployment compensation often have differing levels of income from year to year, due to working one year and not working the next.
 It's advisable to contact the financial aid office at each college if your income level changes significantly, as it may affect your eligibility for financial aid.
 But you can certainly receive financial aid if you also received unemployment.

 Do I need to report my business on the FAFSA?